jackalopelabs/jackalopes/README.md

 - Three.js for 3D graphics
 - TypeScript for type safety
 - Vite for fast development and building
+- WebSockets for multiplayer communication
+- LocalStorage for cross-browser communication

 ## Getting Started